zernjs/kernel/docs/10-best-practices.md

 - Use semantic versioning
 - Type your APIs
 - Keep setup functions pure
-- Use wrappers for cross-cutting concerns
+- Use proxies for cross-cutting concerns
 - Handle errors properly
 - Document your plugins